apache/arrow/docs/source/cpp/streaming_execution.rst

 Using the execution plan we can construct varioud execution queries.
-To construct such queries, we have provided a set of containers or referred as `ExecutionNode` s.
+To construct such queries, we have provided a set of containers or referred as :class:`ExecNode` s.
 These nodes provide the ability to construct operations like filtering, projection, join, etc.

-This is the list of `ExecutionNode` s exposed;
+This is the list of :class:`ExecutionNode` s exposed;

 1. :class:`SourceNode`
 2. :class:`FilterNode`